gitploy-io/gitploy/README.md

 ## What is Gitploy?

-Gitploy helps you can build the advanced deployment pipeline in minutes based on [Github Deployments](https://docs.github.com/en/rest/reference/repos#deployments).
-Gitploy use a simple YAML file, to define the deployment pipeline.
+Gitploy builds the advanced deployment pipelines around [Github Deployments API](https://docs.github.com/en/rest/reference/repos#deployments) in minutes.
+And also Gitploy provides advanced features, such rollback, approval, and locks.

 ## Docs and Support